epics-containers/epics-containers.github.io/docs/user/tutorials/dev_container.rst

   and git will complain about ownership.
 You can cancel out of these errors as you should not edit project folders inside of ``/epics`` - they were built by the container and should be considered immutable.
-We will learn how to work on support modules in later tuorials.
-This error should only be seen on first launch. podman users will have no such problem becuase they will be root inside the container and root build the container.
+We will learn how to work on support modules in later tutorials.
+This error should only be seen on first launch. podman users will have no such problem because they will be root inside the container and root build the container.

 You can now easily browse around the ``/epics`` folder and see all the